-- 1. Personal illness - 2.
+- 1. Personal illness, including an absence for the benefit of the student's mental or behavioral health - 2.
 Quarantine under the direction of a county or city health officer - 3.
 Medical, dental, or chiropractic appointment - 4.
-Attendance at funeral services for a member of the student's immediate family (limited to one day if the service is conducted in California or three days if the service is conducted out of state) - 5.
+Attendance at funeral services for or grieving the death of a member of the student's immediate family or, as determined by the student's parent, a person so closely associated with the student as to be considered the student's immediate family (limited to up to five days for each incident) - 5.
 Jury duty - 6.
 Illness or medical appointment of the student's child - 7.
-Upon advance written request by the parent and the approval of the principal or designee, justifiable personal reasons including, but not limited to: - 1.
-Appearance in court - 2.
-Attendance at a funeral service - 3.
-Observance of a religious holiday or ceremony - 4.
-Attendance at religious retreats for no more than four hours per semester - 5.
-Attendance at an employment conference - 6.
+Upon advance written request by the parent and the approval of the principal or designee, justifiable personal reasons including, but not limited to: - a.
+Attendance or appearance in court - b.
+Attendance at a funeral service - c.
+Observance of a religious holiday or ceremony - d.
+Attendance at religious retreats for no more than one school day each semester - e.
+Attendance at an employment conference - f.
 Attendance at an educational conference on the legislative or judicial process offered by a nonprofit organization - 8.
 Service as a member of a precinct board for an election - 9.
 To spend time with an immediate family member who is an active-duty member of the uniformed services, and has been called to duty for deployment to a combat zone or a combat support position or is on leave from or has immediately returned from such deployment (limited to three days) - 10.
-Attendance at a naturalization ceremony to become a United States citizen - 11.
-Participation in religious exercises or to receive moral and religious instruction at the student's place of worship or other suitable place away from school
+Attendance at the student's naturalization ceremony to become a United States citizen